-NCREIF Property Index: The NPI contains investment-grade, non-agricultural, incomeproducing properties which may be financed in excess of 5% gross market value; were acquired on behalf of tax exempt institutions; and are held in a fiduciary environment.
-Data is collected quarterly from a membership of investment managers and plan sponsors. gross Returns are fees; include income. realized gains/losses, of appreciation/depreciation; and are market-value weighted.
+NCREIF Property Index: The NPI contains investment-grade, non-agricultural, income-producing properties which may be financed in excess of 5% gross market value; were acquired on behalf of tax exempt institutions; and are held in a fiduciary environment.
+Data is collected quarterly from a membership of investment managers and plan sponsors.
+Returns are gross of fees; include income, realized gains/losses, and appreciation/depreciation; and are market-value weighted.
 Property values are determined by consistent appraisal methodology and sold properties are removed in the quarter of the sale (the historical data remains).
 Current quarter performance is preliminary.